Luino–Milan railway

 Luino–Milan railway is a railway line in Lombardy, Italy.
 It uses the tracks of the Milan–Arona railway until Gallarate.

 The railway line was opened on 17 March 1884, to provide, together with the Luino–Oleggio railway, a second access to the Gotthard railway.

+Route

+The Luino-Milan railway line spans 69km, and the journey takes an average of 2 hours and 2 minutes.The train line is operated by Trenord, who operate an average of 37 trains per day.
+The train stops at Luino, Porto Valtravaglia, Caldè, Laveno-Mombello FS, Sangiano, Besozzo, Bibbiena, Travedona-Biandronno, Ternate-Varano Borghi, Mornago-Cimbro, Besnate, Gallarate, Busto Arsizio, Milano Porta Garibaldi.